 School looks different this year, but that doesn’t mean that the tradition of field trips exploring New York State’s inspiring attractions has to change!
 These DIY field trips can get you and your kids out into nature or exploring attractions while learning about history, culture, music, art, science, and the environment, all while keeping a New York State of Mind.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
-Travelers may undergo COVID testing to test out.
-For more details, see the guidelines for the travel advisory here.
-Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.
+Be advised that New York has a travel advisory in effect.

 Wild Center/Wild Walk (Adirondacks)